esther-lyondelsordo/php-practice/README.md

 # php-practice
-A compilation of resources and completed exercises while learning PHP with [The PHP Manual](https://www.php.net/manual/en/), [learn-php.org](https://www.learn-php.org/), [phptherightway.com](https://phptherightway.com/), [W3 Schools PHP Tutorial](https://www.w3schools.com/php/), and other sources.
+A compilation of resources and completed exercises from learning PHP with [The PHP Manual](https://www.php.net/manual/en/), [learn-php.org](https://www.learn-php.org/), [phptherightway.com](https://phptherightway.com/), [W3 Schools PHP Tutorial](https://www.w3schools.com/php/), and other sources.

 To run the Hello App with PHP's built-in web server, navigate to `src/opt:homebrew/Cellar:nginx:1.29.0/html` and run: